⌥+⌃AltPlusCtrl

 Mozilla Firefox Keyboard Shortcuts

-Firefox's shortcuts overlap heavily with Chrome's for the basics (Ctrl+T for new tab, Ctrl+W to close) since both browsers converged on similar conventions over years of competing for the same users, but several bindings diverge in ways worth knowing, particularly around bookmark management and Firefox's distinct approach to its developer tools and reader mode, neither of which Chrome has a direct equivalent for in the same form.
-Firefox's container tabs feature, which lets you isolate groups of tabs with separate cookie storage (useful for staying logged into multiple accounts on the same site simultaneously), has its own management shortcuts that Chrome doesn't have a direct native equivalent for without an extension.
-Because Firefox has historically emphasized user customization more than Chrome, its keyboard shortcut set can also be remapped through about:config or extensions in ways that go beyond what Chrome's more locked-down shortcut system typically permits.
+Firefox's shortcuts overlap heavily with Chrome's for the basics (Ctrl+T for new tab, Ctrl+W to close) since both browsers converged on similar conventions over years of competing for the same users, but several bindings diverge in ways worth knowing specifically — bookmark management, Firefox's own distinct approach to developer tools and reader mode, and container tabs, none of which Chrome offers natively in the same form.
+Firefox's container tabs feature, which lets you isolate groups of tabs with separate cookie storage (useful for staying logged into multiple accounts on the same site simultaneously), has its own management approach that Chrome doesn't have a direct native equivalent for without a third-party extension.
+Because Firefox has historically emphasized user customization more than Chrome, its keyboard shortcut set can also be remapped through about:config or extensions in ways that go beyond what Chrome's more locked-down shortcut system typically permits, which matters for the privacy- and customization-conscious users who tend to specifically choose Firefox over a Chromium-based alternative in the first place.
+Firefox and Zen Browser (covered separately on this site) share this same underlying Gecko engine and inherit an overlapping core shortcut set, but Zen layers genuinely distinct Workspace and split-view features on top that stock Firefox doesn't have; this page covers Firefox on its own terms rather than the Zen-specific additions.
+Tab and window management, developer tools, and privacy/customization features form the three natural groupings covered here, reflecting the three areas where Firefox users most commonly reach for a keyboard shortcut rather than the mouse.

 Tabs Browsing